 What questions should you ask?
 To me, these five come to mind.

 Your estimates this year were likely based on what you made last year.
 But throw that out the door.
 This year has been an unprecedented year.
 Maybe you made a lot less.
 Or maybe you had a better-than-expected year.
 It’s very possible that the taxes you’re paying in this year do not reflect reality.
 Which means you could be paying a lot less.
 Or even a lot more.
 In the end, you want to be paying exactly what you owe, so when your accountant does your return next year, there are no surprises.
 So revisit your estimated taxes based on your current situation and make revisions for the last quarter.

 2. What’s the impact of the government stimulus on my taxes?

 Did you take advantage of the Paycheck Protection Program?
 Good for you.
 If your loans get forgiven, you won’t be taxed on that.
-But here’s some bad news: as of now, the expenses you incurred that are eligible for forgiveness aren’t deductible either, and that can create a huge tax liability.
-That’s because if your revenues this year were close to last year’s, your income will be higher, and you’re likely not paying in enough estimated taxes to cover that.
+Your expenses used for the forgiveness of PPP loans are also deductible.
 PPP isn’t the only government stimulus program that will impact your tax situation.
 If you paid employees for time off under the Families First Coronavirus Relief Act, then you’re entitled to a tax credit after the year is over.
 Even if you didn’t participate in PPP, you might have taken advantage of the new Employee Retention Tax Credit.
 If you deferred payroll taxes, you will still owe them next year.
 All of these things will impact your tax liability and need to be addressed with your accountant.

 3. Should I put more away for retirement?